ashleigh-tesla/KartozaLabNotes/labNotes.md

 ‘x’ | Creates a new file.
 If file already exists, it returns an error thus the operation fails.
 ‘a’ | Open file in append mode.
 If file does not exist, it creates a new file.
 ‘t’ | This is the default mode.
 It opens in text mode.
 ‘b’ | This opens in binary mode.
-E.g. Images
+E.g. pics
 ‘+’ | This will open a file for reading and writing (updating)

 ### Object Oriented Programming